 View of our train at Charlotte before I reboarded.

-We had to back up to pick up our rear conductor.
+We had to reverse to pick up our rear conductor.

 There is a little yellow in the usual green Vermont picture.